-Viola Davis' Beautiful Golden Globes Acceptance Speech Deserves Its Own Award
+Flashback: Viola Davis' Epic 2017 Golden Globes Acceptance Speech Will Still Bring A Tear To Your Eye

+Every music video needs a leading lady, and these stars didn't come cheap.

+Tonight is the Golden Globes and being that it's not the most diverse mix of nominees, we had to reflect on an epic night from 2017.

-After five nominations in previous years, Viola Davis has finally taken home one of the top acting honors in Hollywood after winning the Golden Globe Award for Best Supporting Actress in a Motion Picture for her role in the critically acclaimed film, Fences.
+After five previous nominations, Viola Davis finally took home one of the top acting honors in Hollywood after winning the Golden Globe Award for Best Supporting Actress in a Motion Picture in 2017 for her role in the critically acclaimed film, Fences.

 Davis beat out some of the most talented actresses in the industry, when she went up against Naomie Harris, Nicole Kidman, Octavia Spencer, and Michelle Williams.

-But the best part about her win — as usual — was her acceptance speech.
+But the best part about her win was her acceptance speech.

 During her acceptance speech Davis thanked her co-star and director Denzel Washington, her husband and baby girl, and her dad, who she called the original version of the character whose wife she plays in Fences: "To the original Troy, my father Dan Davis...he had a story, and it deserved to be told, and August Wilson told it."